The Complicated Ukraine-Russia War, Explained in Simple Terms

 Many people may wonder why this had to come to bloodshed.
 Surely something could have been done to prevent it, right?
 Steven Horrell, senior fellow at the Center for European Policy Analysis and a former Director of Intelligence in the U.S. European Command, doesn’t think so.
 “You have to remember, this is a war of choice,” Horrell says.
 “Ukraine never threatened the territory or the people of Russia.
 What threatened Putin was the idea of a democratic Ukraine seeking to align itself with the EU and the West.”

-As evidence, Farkas points to Putin’s choice to annex Crimea in 2014 and back separatists in eastern Ukraine’s Donbas region, following closely on the heels of 2013’s Maidan Revolution, when a popular uprising ousted Ukrainian president and Putin ally Viktor Yanukovich after he reneged on a deal to establish economic ties between Ukraine and the European Union, a deal supported by 58 percent of Ukrainians.
+As evidence, Farkas points to Putin’s choice to annex Crimea in 2014 and back separatists in eastern Ukraine’s Donbas region, following closely on the heels of 2013’s Maidan Revolution, when a popular uprising ousted Ukrainian president and Putin ally Viktor Yanukovich after he reneged on a deal to establish economic ties between Ukraine and the European Union, a deal supported by 58% of Ukrainians.
 More recent evidence can be seen in Putin’s sending assistance to Belarusian President Alexander Lukashenko in 2020, when he faced massive public uproar over an election that was generally thought to be rigged in his favor.
-More recent still, in January of this year, Putin sent troops into neighboring Kazakhstan to help quash demonstrations in that former Soviet republic, leaving 227 dead.
+And in January 2022, Putin sent troops into neighboring Kazakhstan to help quash demonstrations in that former Soviet republic, leaving 227 dead.
 (Interestingly, Kazakhstan refused to provide troops to assist Russia’s Ukrainian invasion.)

 Why invade Ukraine now?